 Is PTSD Genetic?

-It is widely accepted that PTSD has a genetic basis, with 30% of cases being explained by genetics alone.
+It is widely accepted that PTSD has a genetic influence, with 30% of cases being explained by shared genetics alone.
 Twin studies have demonstrated that identical twins have a higher risk of both being at higher risk than fraternal twins.
 Additionally, twins with a smaller hippocampus show signs of being more susceptible.